dekvidet/ptz-web-panel-enhancer/README.md

 Some modifications might be necessary to the script for these untested products.

 ## Features
+- Instant login and redirect from the login page.
 - Improved CSS for better button colors and layout for easier mouse and touch operation.
 - Auto pan feature to continously move the camera left and right in a repeating manner with custom time delays.
 - Shortcuts for keyboard control: